Are you planning on bringing your pup on your next boating adventure? Boating with dogs can be tons of fun for both humans and canines.

 - Praise them as they follow your lure onto the boat and give them the treat.
 Then practice going the opposite way, off of the boat and onto the dock (or ground).

-- Some dogs start off confident and simply need a treat or toy tossed into the boat or back onto the dock to encourage them to move from once place to another.
-However, it's safest to first show them a few times the correct way on and off so they don't jump awkwardly in their excitement for the treat and injure themselves by slipping or falling between the boat and dock.
+- Some dogs start off confident and simply need a treat or toy tossed into the boat or back onto the dock to encourage them to move from one place to another.
+However, it's safest to first show them a few times the correct way on and off so they don't jump awkwardly in their excitement for the treat.
+They may injure themselves by slipping or falling between the boat and dock.

 - If you have a dog that isn't food motivated but loves playing with toys, you can use one of their favorite toys as the lure and reward once they get on or off the boat.
 Or consider using a "high value" food treat.
 Check out this article to learn about the value of different treats for your dog and how best to use treats while training.